renekann/renekann.de/README.md

 - run `npm install`

 # Local development
-- run `hugo server -D` to  start Hugo Server
+- run `hugo serve -D` to  start Hugo Server
 - run `gulp`
 - run `build.sh all` in folder `cv` to build all types (PDF and Word in en + de)